sinimimi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #12.
 Creating a script that displays the 10 newest files in my current directory
 #13.
 Creating a script that takes a list of words and prints only words that appear once
 #14.
 Am displaying lines that have the word root in their files
+#15.
+Counting the word bin in a file
+#16.
+Display lines from the pattern root and 3 lines after it.